thibaultduponchelle/bin8x/README.md

 # Bin8x IMPROVED v2.0 for Linux,*BSD,...

+## What is bin8x
+`bin8x` is a binary packer for the *ti8x* (ti82, ti83, ti83+, ti84+ etc...) serie.
+The goal of this tool is to convert pure compiled code to a ti8x program by adding header, footer, checksum and so on.

+## About this repository
 This is the github repository of [bin8x_improved](https://www.ticalc.org/archives/files/fileinfo/445/44595.html) published on [ticalc](https://www.ticalc.org/) (it is an improved version of [bin8x](https://www.ticalc.org/archives/files/fileinfo/345/34554.html))

 ## Copyright notice